 A huge time saver.
 The whole process of washing hair, especially if it is long, takes a fair amount of time and effort.
 If you are jumping in the shower to just soap up and rinse off, you need less time.

 Save that money.
-I used to buy shampoo on a pretty regular basis and it was just part of my routine.
+I used to buy shampoo on a regular basis because it was just part of my routine.
 Now, I go half a year or more without buying shampoo which is pretty awesome.

 Great for your hair.
 Clearly this is a big one or I wouldn’t be so invested in it!
 You’re taking advantage of natural oils in your hair, using less product (we’ll discuss more below), and getting it back to it’s wild, wonderful roots.
 No pun intended.

-These benefits will become more evident throughout this post, but these are just a few points to get you thinking!
+These benefits will become more evident throughout this post, but wanted to point out a few to get you thinking!

 My Hair Type